Giskard-AI/giskard-hub/script-docs/index.rst

 Open Research
 -------------

-**Giskard Research** contributes to open research on AI safety and security to showcase and understand the latest advancements in the field.
+**Giskard Research** contributes to research on AI safety and security to showcase and understand the latest advancements in the field.
 Some work has been funded by the `the European Commission <https://commission.europa.eu/index_en>`_, `Bpirance <https://www.bpifrance.com/>`_, and we've collaborated with leading companies like the `AI Incident Database <https://incidentdatabase.ai/>`_ and `Google DeepMind <https://deepmind.google/>`_.

 .. note::